Best rear-wheel drive cars 2023

 Year launched: 2015

-It’s its lack of complexity that makes the MX-5 such fun.
-Its relatively soft suspension and low grip help you slide in bends, its steering is quick and the short gearshift is one of the best fitted to any car.
+It’s the car's lack of complexity that makes the MX-5 such fun.
+Its relatively soft suspension and low grip levels make it relatively easy to slide around in bends, while its steering is quick and the short gearshift is one of the best fitted to any car.
 You also get a choice of fizzy petrol engines that are quick, but not needlessly so.

 It feels right on the inside, too.
-The driving position is reasonably low and you feel sporty looking out over the long bonnet, the small steering wheel is nice to hold and you get clear dials that are easy to glance at.
-Even cabin quality is pretty decent and you get infotainment with nav – what more could you ask for?
+The driving position is reasonably low and you feel sporty looking out over the long bonnet.
+The small steering wheel is nice to hold, and you get clear dials that are easy to glance at.
+Even cabin quality is pretty decent, and you get infotainment with navigation.
+What more could you ask for?

 Year launched: 2015

-If you want a car that feels very rear-wheel drive then the Ford Mustang is well worth considering.
-Its powerful engine means getting sideways couldn’t be easier and its front-engined layout means it feels pretty loose at the back.
+If you want a rear-wheel-drive car that feels very rear-wheel drive, then the Ford Mustang is well worth considering.
+Its powerful engine means that getting sideways couldn’t be easier, and its front-engined layout also helps it feel pretty loose at the back.

-Power comes from a 5.0-litre V8 which has lots of torque and a punchy top end that has a bassy growl when you gun it.
+Power comes from a 5.0-litre V8, which has lots of torque and a punchy top end that has a bassy growl when you stretch it.
 What's more, there’s a degree of delicacy to this car that was missing in Mustangs of old.
-That said, you do get a line-lock function designed specifically for smoky burnouts.
+That said, you do get a line-lock function designed specifically for doing smoky burnouts.

 Inside, the Mustang doesn’t feel or look as nice as a European coupe, but then you do get lots of equipment for your money and also plenty of space.
 The Mustang has room enough for four adults and its boot is large.